top of page

 Bio

 Adventure.
 Excitement.
 Jedi Master Yoda might give those things a derisive sneer, but I love them.
 The first books I remember reading were the adventures of a horse named Blaze and his youthful owner, Billy, written and illustrated by Clarence William Anderson in the mid-1930’s.
-Billy and Blaze always found themselves in the middle of some crisis and with courage and heroics, never failed to save the day.
+Billy and Blaze always found themselves in the middle of some crisis, but courage and heroics never failed to save the day.
 Hooked, I tried to write adventure stories of my own.
 I was six.

 Giant Octopus